 Standing Broad Jump – Byron Jones (2015)

 The standing broad jump has not been in the Olympic games since 1912 and Norway is the only country where it is a national championship event.
 Therefore, an athlete who sets the Combine record will likely set the world record too.
 That’s just what Jones did in 2015.
-The UConn safety leapt 12’ 3”, breaking Jamie Collins’ record of 11’ 7”.
-That performance, along with his other Combine feats, made Jones a first-round pick for the Dallas Cowboys, where he is the team’s starting free safety.
+The UConn safety leaped 12'3", breaking Jamie Collins’ record of 11'7".
+That performance, along with his other Combine feats, made Jones a first-round pick for the Dallas Cowboys, where he is the team’s starting cornerback.

-The Oregon receiver completed the drill designed to test agility in 6.42 seconds, the fastest time ever in the electronic era.
-It did not help him overcome a poor 40-yard-dash showing, however, and Maehl went undrafted.
-He did end up playing sparingly for four seasons with the Houston Texans and Philadelphia Eagles before retiring in 2014.
+The Oklahoma defensive back completed the drill designed to test agility in 6.28 seconds, the fastest time ever in the electronic era.
+It did not help him overcome a poor performance in other areas and Thomas went undrafted.

 Wonderlic Test – Pat McInally (1975)

-The Wonderlic is a test consisting of 50 multiple-choice questions that assesses a player’s aptitude for learning and problem solving and has been utilized since the 1950s.
-On average, an NFL prospect answers around 20 questions correctly.
-McInally holds the distinction of answering all 50 correctly to record the only perfect Wonderlic Test score in NFL history (To be fair, the wide receiver and punter did go to Harvard).
-McInally was drafted in the fifth round by the Cincinnati Bengals and was the team’s punter until he retired in 1975.
+The evolution of the Combine has resulted in the elimination of the Wonderlic, starting with the 2022 event.
+Prior to its removal, the Wonderlic was a test consisting of 50 multiple-choice questions that assess a player’s aptitude for learning and problem solving and has been utilized since the 1950s.
+On average, Combine participants answered around 20 questions correctly.
+McInally holds the distinction of answering all 50 correctly to record the only perfect Wonderlic score in NFL history (To be fair, the wide receiver and punter did go to Harvard).
+McInally was drafted in the fifth round by the Cincinnati Bengals and was the team’s punter until he retired in 1985.
 He then conceived the idea of Starting Lineup action figures and became Wonderlic’s director of marketing and testing in 2006.

 — Written by Aaron Tallent, who is part of the Athlon Contributor Network.
 Tallent is a writer whose articles have appeared in The Sweet Science, FOX Sports’ Outkick the Coverage, Liberty Island and The Washington Post.
 Follow him on Twitter at @AaronTallent.